 Ragnarok and a Hard Place

 In the traditional Norse mythology, the family trees are a bit more twisted.
 Aside from Thor, Odin’s offspring include Baldr (or Balder), Hodr, and Bragi as well as Ullr.
-Unlike the movies, where Frigga is Thor’s mother, only Baldr is conceived with her.
+Unlike the movies, where Frigga is Thor’s mother, only Baldr is conceived with her in the original source material.
 Thor’s mother is Jord and Ullr’s mother is Sif.

 Odin threw the great serpent, Jormungand, deep into the seas of Midgard, where he grew so thick and long that he bit his own tail.
 He then sent Hel into Niflheim, the world beneath the world with the decree that she should look after those who died of illness or old age.